net-daemon/docs/docs/v3/extensions/mqttEntityManager.md

 ```

 Please carefully consider whether you need to use availability on an entity - if you enable it then it becomes your responsibility to ensure that the availability is set correctly before attempting to read or update its state or configuration.
-An entity that is marked unavailable is... _unavailable_!
+An entity that is marked unavailable is... _not available_!

 ### Removing entities